Kama-ganah/Clickjacking-with-form-input-data-prefilled-from-a-URL-parameter-clickjacking-/README.md

 # Overview
-As a penetration tester, I assessed the user account management interface for UI redressing vulnerabilities.
+I assessed the user account management interface for UI redressing vulnerabilities.
 During testing, I identified a clickjacking issue caused by the absence of frame protections and the use of URL parameters to prefill sensitive form inputs.
 By embedding the account page within a transparent iframe and aligning a decoy element over the “Update email” action, I was able to trick a user into unknowingly modifying their account details.
 This project demonstrates how combining weak UI defenses with unsafe input handling can lead to unauthorized account changes through social engineering.

-# Steps Undertaken
+# Methodology

 Step 1: Analyzed the account update functionality and identified URL-based input prefilling.